Tools Support

 The formula is simple: Length (m) × Width (m) × Height (m) = CBM.

-When calculating CBM, round up to the next 0.1 CBM.
-So 0.65 CBM rounds to 0.7 CBM for billing.
+When you work out CBM, round up to the next 0.1 CBM.
+So a 0.65 CBM load rounds up to 0.7 CBM on the bill.

-Weight conversion: 1 ton = 1 CBM for chargeable weight calculation.
-If your cargo weighs 2 tons and is 1.5 CBM, you pay for 2 CBM (the higher value).
+Weight rule: 1 ton counts the same as 1 CBM for billing weight.
+If your cargo weighs 2 tons but is only 1.5 CBM, you pay for 2 CBM — the higher of the two.

 Worked example: CBM calculation